-Have you noticed that with the growth of outdoor living, we’re spending more down-time in our gardens than ever before?
+Have you noticed that, with the growth of outdoor living these days, we’re spending more down-time in our gardens than ever before?
 We want to surround ourselves with the colour green because we know it brings calm and relaxation.

 And how interesting to know that with this shift to spend more time in nature, container gardening has also become more and more popular.

 Away with the ‘old school’ way of gardening: beds and beds of flowering annuals.
 These days we prefer to have low maintenance and water wise plants in the ground and rather plant our flowering beauties in pots - placing them in strategic spots in the garden and on the patio to create interest and a ‘wow’ factor, and where we can enjoy them.